Billwilliams1952/microVIEW/README.md

 (7) Make sure you enable the camera.
 On the main menu, select Preferences, then ‘Raspberry Pi Configuration’.
 Once the configuration screen is up, select Interfaces, and Enable the Camera.

 (8) Reboot your RPI.
-The black border should be gone, the Camera should work, and microVIEW should start up using the command:
+The black border should be gone, the Camera should work.
+After changing to the directory containing **microVIEW**, it should start up using the command:

-	sudo python3 microVIEW.py
+	sudo python3 microVIEW.py or sudo python microVIEW.py

 ## License